moby/moby/docs/sources/introduction/working-with-docker.md

 page_title: Working with Docker and the Dockerfile
 page_description: Working with Docker and The Dockerfile explained in depth
-page_keywords: docker, introduction, documentation, about, technology, understanding, dockerfile
+page_keywords: docker, introduction, documentation, about, technology, understanding, Dockerfile

 # Working with Docker and the Dockerfile

 *How to use and work with Docker and Docker's main element?*

 > **Warning!
 Don't let this long page bore you.**
 > If you prefer a summary and would like to get started **_very
 > quickly_**, you can check out the glossary of all available client
 > commands on our [User's Manual: Commands Reference](